-One of the most valuable time of my travels in India was during a visit to the holiest of the cities – Varanasi, the city of spiritual light.
-The “holy” status is conferred upon this city, along with Benares, Kashi and Rishikesh, due to the fact that the mystical Ganges flows through them.
+One of the most valuable time of my travels in India was during a visit to the holiest of the cities, one of them being Varanasi (or Benares), the city of spiritual light.
+The “holy” status is conferred upon this city, along with Kashi and Rishikesh, due to the fact that the mystical Ganges flows through them.

 Millions of devout Hindus throng to Varanasi to bathe in the Ganges, an act believed to wash away one’s sins and ensure a smooth journey heavenward towards moksha or nirvana, the attainment of a state of eternal existence beyond the cosmos.